dariopizzio/bitcoin-handshake/README.md

 Bitcoin handshake POC in Rust

-The idea of ​​this POC is to use as few crates as possible (for that reason, I am not using the bitcoin crate to decode/encode the messages)
+The idea for ​​this POC was to use as few crates as possible (for that reason, I am not using the bitcoin crate to decode/encode the messages)

 ## Bitcoin handshake specification